isomerpages/govtech-stp/pages/departing-overview.md

 ### Travel Using Reciprocal Green Lane for Business/Official Travel

-Singapore has arranged for Reciprocal Green Lanes (RGLs) with the following countries/places for short term business and official travel.
+Singapore has arranged for Reciprocal Green Lanes (RGLs) with the following countries/regions for short term business and official travel.
 - Brunei Darussalam
 - China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang)
-- Germany
 - Indonesia
 - Japan
 - Malaysia